Rotchferd History, Family Crest & Coats of Arms

 Early History of the Rotchferd family

-Another 189 words (14 lines of text) covering the years 1224, 1652, 1727 and 1690 are included under the topic Early Rotchferd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rotchferd research.
+Another 95 words (7 lines of text) covering the years 1224, 1194, 1652, 1727, 1690 and 1652 are included under the topic Early Rotchferd History in all our PDF Extended History products and printed products wherever possible.

 Rotchferd Spelling Variations